reselbob/fortune-cookies/microservice-async/readme.md

 the source code in this project.
 * Creates Kubernetes the pods and services the make up the asynchronous MOA using container images stored in the local Docker registry and out on DockerHub.
-* Shows you how to inspect the MOA by querying various services logs in the Kubernetes cluster running in Katacoda.
+* Shows you how to inspect the MOA by querying the logs of various pods in the Kubernetes cluster running in Katacoda.

 ## Setting up the K8S environment